Instruction-based Time Series Editing

 \section{Related Works}

 \textbf{Time-Series Generation.} The generation of time-series data has progressed through advancements in both unconditional and conditional generative models. \textit{Unconditional generation} focuses on producing time-series data without explicit constraints.
-Early approaches employed generative adversarial networks (GANs)\cite{TimeGAN,Sommers2024,Wen2023} and diffusion models\cite{Rasul2021,CSDI,TimeDiT,Diff-MTS} to synthesize realistic sequences.
+Early approaches employed generative adversarial networks \cite{TimeGAN,Sommers2024,Wen2023} and diffusion models \cite{Rasul2021,CSDI,TimeDiT} to synthesize realistic sequences.
 Unconditional models lack the ability to guide the generation toward desired outcomes. \textit{Conditional generation} provides finer control over the generated time series by conditioning on external signals.
-Early efforts explored global attribute control via extensions of GANs and VAEs~\cite{esteban2017real,TimeVAE,TimeGAN,CGAN,yoon2019time}.
+Early efforts explored global attribute control via extensions of GANs and VAEs~\cite{TimeVAE,TimeGAN,CGAN}.
 More recent developments introduced hierarchical frameworks~\cite{Torres2021} and attention-based architectures~\cite{Liu2024}, enabling more granular control.
-Diffusion-based conditional models have also emerged~\cite{narasimhan2024time,coletta2023constrained,ECG,Tian2024,Hamdouche2023}, offering improved controllability and sample diversity.
-Nonetheless, these methods primarily focus on generating new time series from scratch, and thus are not directly applicable to the time-series editing task we consider.
+Diffusion-based conditional models have emerged~\cite{narasimhan2024time,coletta2023constrained,Tian2024,Hamdouche2023}, offering improved controllability and sample diversity.
+Several recent works have used language prompts to generate synthetic time series \cite{huang2025timedp, li2025bridge, grigoraș2024synthetic}.
+Nonetheless, these methods focus on generating new time series from scratch without editing an input, thus are not directly comparable to the editing task we consider.